31 Secrets Park Rangers Want You to Know

 Always check for cancellations if something is sold out

 Many visitors reserve rooms, tours, and campsites up to a year in advance and end up changing their plans a few weeks out.
 We also get a lot of same-day cancellations, so it’s worth a call that morning to see if you can get in.
-By the way, you can bring your pooch to these National Parks.
+If your dog came on vacation with you, these are the parks you can bring your pooch to.

 Please don’t ask a park ranger this question

 “Where’s the best place to watch the sunset at the Grand Canyon?”
 This is like asking a mother of triplets to pick her favorite.
-There’s 277 miles of rim on two sides of the canyon.
+There are 277 miles of rim on two sides of the canyon.
 Just pick a spot and watch it happen.

 The one thing every visitor forgets to pack is common sense

 We’ve seen people hiking into the Grand Canyon in stiletto heels and rubber flip-flops, heading up a mountain despite a severe thunderstorm warning, or setting off on a trail with no idea how steep it is or how far it goes.
 Those are the kinds of things that get you into trouble.
 Do some research before you set off; pack water, a flashlight, and a raincoat; and always take a map.
-Here are some proven skills to survive any emergency.
+If you do get hurt or into a dangerous situation, here are some proven skills to survive any emergency.

 Never spend time in a park without talking to a ranger